bgrand-ch/nativescript-build-release/README.md

 # NativeScript Build Release

-A NativeScript utility to simplify the *tns build --release* command to quickly create an Android or iOS package, using only *nsconfig.json* file.
+A NativeScript utility to simplify the *tns build --release* command to quickly create an Android or iOS package, using only the *nsconfig.json* file.
 Currently available on MacOS and Linux.

 > We perfectly know DEBUG or RUN, but not necessarily BUILD...